Yes, you should care if Saudi women can drive

 Women drive in Kuwait.
 Women drive in Egypt.
 Women drive in Dubai.
 It is not an Arab issue.
 It is not a Muslim issue.
 It is a Saudi issue.

 Driving means a woman can decide for herself where she wants to go.
 It means she will uncover her face in public.
 Most of my students were devout Muslims.
 They just wanted to see at night without stepping off a curb and twisting an ankle.
 They didn't want their sons telling them to cover their faces when they left the house.
-What does it say to a boy as young as six years old when he can tell his mother what to do?
+What does it say to a boy as young as six years old when he can tell his mother to cover her face?

 I lived in the Kingdom from 1990 to 1994.
 Before Desert Storm western women had lived in Saudi for 20 years with only an unofficial dress code saying they would cover their arms down to their elbows, wear skirts that covered their knees, and not wear tight clothing that showed any of their figure.
 Nobody cared beyond that.
 By 1991 western women were being advised to wear the abaya (the black choir robe type garment) to avoid conflicts with the Mutauah (religious police).
 When we complied we were then advised to cover our hair with a scarf.
 When we complied some western women with dark hair and eyes were advised to cover their faces because the religious police might mistake them for Arab.
 In a souk (shopping area) one evening a Mutauah asked my husband why he didn't leave his wife at home?
 My husband asked if he meant back at our villa or back in America?
 The Mutauah just smiled.